H2OKing89/mk_qbittorrent/docs/qbittorrent-api.py.md

 # qBittorrent API for Python — `qBittorrent_api_python.md`

-> A GitHub-ready overview of the `qbittorrent-api` Python package: what it supports, how to install it, how to use it (both the one-to-one endpoint calls and the ergonomic namespaces), configuration knobs, performance tips, exceptions, and an async-friendly pattern.
+> A overview of the `qbittorrent-api` Python package: what it supports, how to install it, how to use it (both the one-to-one endpoint calls and the ergonomic namespaces), configuration knobs, performance tips, exceptions, and an async-friendly pattern.
 If qBittorrent is the engine, this client is your well-labeled dashboard.

 <details>
 <summary><strong>Table of Contents</strong></summary>